aljedaxi/zettel/pages/poems.md

  save     the focus
  that  lays the Ink?
 ```
-## Free Verse
-the violent water's frothing mouth does feed
+## the violent water's frothing mouth does feed
 the stills and waves    ;   eddying into the
 margins, foaming white with rage.  the edges
 guide the bubbling lines     :     alēae  in